DiaperHugger/BedWetter/README.md

     BackLight: This can control the backlight for the LCD shield and in most cases is pin 10.
 The pin must be entered manually.
 USE AT YOUR OWN RISK!

     OutPut Pin: This is the output pin for the relay or pump.

+    OutPut Invert: This will invert the output behavior of the relay pin.

     (These variables can introduce a duty cycle while the output is active.)